Small-Block Chevy Timing Chain And Gears

 Gear Drive Whine

 Personally, I like the sound of a gear drive.
 A friend of mine had one on his small-block Chevelle.
-At idle, it made a distinctive "whine" that many people mistook for a blower.
-At cruising speeds it wasn't that noticeable, but was quite pronounced when accelerating!
+While idling, it made a distinctive "whine" that many people mistake for a blower.
+At cruising speeds it wasn't that noticeable, but gets quite pronounced when accelerating!

 Gear Drive Issues And Complaints